Emmotes/ic_spoilers/docs/antrius.md

 <br />

 **Inspiring Song** (Level: 5)
-> Antrius inspires each adjacent Champion giving them `$(amount___2)` temporary hit points every 5 seconds and increasing their damage by `$(amount)`%.
+> Antrius inspires each adjacent Champion giving them 10 temporary hit points every 5 seconds and increasing their damage by 100%.
 Any Champion with a Charisma score of 17 or higher further inspires all unaffected adjacent Champions, and this continues to cascade.
 Antrius' song is so inspiring that he also inspires himself.
 The total shield amount on each Champion is limited to 10 times the Champion's max health.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>